-Before a Council fleet vehicle is used for the first time each day (or first time by a driver that day), a thorough check must be made of its external and internal condition of the Operator's Licence that certain vehicles, such as refuse collection vehicles, are subject to a daily vehicle check.
+Before a Council fleet vehicle is used for the first time each day (or first time by a driver that day), a thorough check must be made of its external and internal condition and of its handling characteristics, and all auxiliary equipment, in accordance with the Daily Vehicle Check and Driver Defect Report.
+It is a condition of the Operator's Licence that certain vehicles, such as refuse collection vehicles, are subject to a daily vehicle check.
 The Council applies this principal to all its fleet.